JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ## Any money saving tips?

 Every Disney vacation starts with a budget.
-To help us maximize our dollar, we opt to save where we can so we have more to spend while in the parks.
+To help us maximize our dollar, we opt to save where it is easiest and has the most value.

 ### Book a Cheap Flight